 Per capita spending, however, is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.
 States with high rates of Medicaid spending per capita, for example, tend to have shares of Medicaid enrollees who are elderly or disabled that are higher than the national average.
 The elderly and adults with disabilities account for roughly two-thirds of Medicaid spending even though they constitute a small fraction of total recipients.4

 If, instead of spending per capita, we consider spending as a share of the low-income population, Massachusetts spent the most of any state ($17,734), followed by Alaska ($16,276), New York ($15,280), and Minnesota ($14,042).
 The District of Columbia is again an outlier at $23,951.
 Per low-income resident, spending is lowest in Georgia ($4,038), Florida ($4,288), Texas ($4,486), Alabama ($4,689), and North Carolina ($4,816).5

-One other factor influencing public welfare spending is Medicaid expansion under the Affordable Care Act (ACA).
+Another factor influencing public welfare spending is Medicaid expansion under the Affordable Care Act (ACA).
 Following a 2012 Supreme Court decision, states were given the choice to either expand Medicaid coverage with new federal funding or retain pre-ACA eligibility levels.
 This has led to changes in Medicaid spending and related outcomes across states.
-As of May 2021, 38 states and the District of Columbia had accepted Medicaid expansion funds.
+As of January 2022, 38 states and the District of Columbia had accepted Medicaid expansion funds.
 Many of the states that have not accepted federal funds to expand Mediciad coverage spend relatively low amounts on public welfare.

 Interactive Data Tools